 Connectivity, features, and processing that matter more than raw wattage

-Beyond drivers and specs, the way a soundbar connects, processes, and integrates into your system often changes what you actually hear more than a few extra watts.
-Here are the features to prioritize and how to use them.
+Beyond drivers and specs, the way a soundbar connects, processes, and integrates into your system often has more impact on what you actually hear than a few extra watts.
+Here are the features worth prioritizing and how to use them.

 HDMI ARC vs. eARC: get the right channel